kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.8.8 - February XX, 2023 =
+* Removed SimpleModal library for pop-up videos and re-wrote to use a custom jQuery pop-up.
 * Fixed JavaScript error when adding media in block editor.

 = 4.8.7 - February 17, 2023 =